Postdoctoral Fellow – Clonal Evolution of Cancer

 A main problem in the treatment of advanced cancers is the incertitude at which we predict how individual patients will respond to DNA-damaging agents, especially on the long run.
 Despite a wealth of genomic information, “more-is-better” and “one-size-fits-all” remain the principles according to which DNA-damaging agents are administered.

 We seek applications from individuals to test the potential of the very long-term legacy that DNA-damage entails on a cell – genomic instability – as new biomarker of DNA damage response.
 The position is fully funded through an NCI R00 awarded to Dr. Andor and an R35 NCI Outstanding Investigator Award awarded to Dr. Flores.
 The postdoctoral researcher will be co-mentored by Drs.
 Andor and Flores.

-The Ideal Candidate: extensive experience working in both, in-vitro and in-vivo systems, in particular with GEMMs. has interest in learning basics of programming to trace long-term trends in the clonal evolution of cell populations.
+Extensive experience working in both, in-vitro and in-vivo systems, in particular with GEMMs.
+Has interest in learning basics of programming to trace long-term trends in the clonal evolution of cell populations.

-Responsibilities: communicate with computer scientists and mathematicians. will expose cell lines and mouse models of cancer to DNA damaging agents and quantify drug-induced changes in their clonal composition from different perspectives, including their transcriptome and histopathology.
+Communicate with computer scientists and mathematicians.
+Will expose cell lines and mouse models of cancer to DNA damaging agents and quantify drug-induced changes in their clonal composition from different perspectives, including their transcriptome and histopathology.